MrKaszeba19/PapajLang/README.md

-rprintln | Same as above and end the line. status | Print the stack. statusln | Same as above and end the line. newln | Start a new line
+rprintln | Same as above and end the line. status | Print the stack. statusln | Same as above and end the line. statusfull | Print the stack in a more "beautiful" and detailed way. newln | Start a new line
 Xn | Do the next thing n-times. ('n' is a constant integer value, n >= 1) X* | Do the next thing until the end of input (very risky and permitted only in console app)